-As of March 31, 2021, we had cash of \$101.4 million.
-We believe that the anticipated net proceeds from this offering, together with our existing cash, will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2024.
+As of June 30, 2021, we had cash of \$68.9 million.
+At the time of issuance of our unaudited consolidated interim financial statements for the six months ended June 30, 2021, we concluded that there was substantial doubt about our ability to continue as a going concern for one year from the issuance of such unaudited consolidated interim financial statements.
+However, we believe that, based on our current business plan, the anticipated net proceeds from this offering, together with our existing cash, will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2024.
 Our future viability beyond that point is dependent on our ability to raise additional capital to finance our operations.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
 See "-Liquidity and Capital Resources."